travisdoor/travis.github.io/biscuit_object.md

 {: style="text-align: justify;"}
-Every custom data type based on the BObject type is described by macro-generated static structures (class tables) containing all informations needed by the object instance during execution.
+Every custom data type based on the BObject type is described by macro-generated static structures (class tables) containing all information needed by the object instance during execution.
 The class table contains pointer to the class table of the base type (in most cases BObjectKlass table), information about  the object size, pointers to constructor, destructor and the class initializer, pointer to the virtual table (containing virtual method pointers) and the object name as string.